spencerfliao/notes/content/Self-help/Personal Development/Outlive.md

 > One classic example of this, I believe, lies in the vast, well-publicized literature correlating “moderate” drinking with improved health outcomes.
 This notion has become almost an article of faith in the popular media, but these studies are also almost universally tainted by healthy user bias—that is, the people who are still drinking in older age tend to do so because they are healthy, and not the other way around.
 Similarly, people who drink zero alcohol often have some health-related reason, or addiction-related reason, for avoiding it.
 And such studies also obviously exclude those who have already died of the consequences of alcoholism. – Page 362

 > To me, perhaps the most vexing issue with diet and nutrition studies is the degree of variation between individuals that is found but often obscured. – Page 367

+#### Chapter 15: Putting Nutritional Biochemistry Into Practice: How To Find The Right Eating Pattern For You

 > The quality of the food you eat could be as important as the quantity.
 If you’re eating the SAD, then you should eat much less of it.
 Conversely, if your diet is high quality to begin with, and you are metabolically healthy, then only a slight degree of caloric restriction—or simply not eating to excess—can still be beneficial. – Page 379